EASI for clinical signs

 The Patient Oriented Eczema Measure (POEM) is a validated instrument completed by patients or carers that measures the illness experienced by the patient.
 POEM is the core outcome for measuring the patient-reported symptoms in all eczema trials.
 For details of how this consensus was reached please click here.

-Click here for the POEM scale and guidance on using POEM.
+Click here for the POEM scale and guidance on using POEM including translations.
 This material is all freely available.

 Roadmap for developing Core Outcome Sets (COS)